node-red/node-red.github.io/_posts/2019-08-16-going-async.md

 layout: blog
 title: Making flows asynchronous by default
 author: nick
 description: Changes are coming in Node-RED 1.0 to how messages are routed in a flow.
-Find out what its means to go asynchronous.
+Find out what it means to go asynchronous.
 ---

 In Node-RED 1.0, we are changing the way messages pass between nodes from being